Azure/nxtools/README.md

 This project is licensed under the MIT - see the [LICENSE](LICENSE) file for details.

+## Support

+This module is intended to provide guidelines / samples to help authors to create their own configurations and resource modules for use in custom Guest Configuration projects.

+If there are any questions and comments, we will try to get to them but may not be able to.

+## Disclaimer
+We are not currently accepting PRs, but will allow them later once the functionality is available.

+Further, the machine configuration artifact build process is private, so the only feedback we can provide on a public PR is functional testing.
+We will have to do a full private integration test before merging.

+## Third-party notice

+This project was created by Gael Colas, who is a contractor working with Microsoft.

+The third-party tools we are using that are nested in this module are PSNativeCmdDevKit and DscResource.Common.
+All the other tools mentioned are only for building and testing.

+## Trademark notice

+Trademarks This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft’s Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks).
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party’s policies.

 ## Acknowledgments

 * Hat tip to FX Cat, who's donated the `nxtools` PSGallery package.